Your personal information and what we do with it

 We also collect:

-- biometric data for the purpose of accessing your account or identifying fraud
+condition - Biometric data for the purpose of accessing your account or identifying fraud

 We work with carefully selected third parties, and may receive information from: